matloff/fasteR/README.md

 store has lots of different potential ingredients, and you decide which ones to buy and combine into a meal.

+> ❄️  Your Turn

-> **Your turn:**  Try some of these operations on R's built-in
+> Try some of these operations on R's built-in **faithful** dataset.
-> **faithful** dataset.
-For instance, find the number of eruptions for
+> For instance, find the number of rows for which the **eruptions**
-> which 'eruptions' was greater than 3 and waiting time was more than 80
+> column was greater than 3 and waiting time was more than 80 minutes.
-> minutes.
+> Also, write code to print out the row numbers of these cases.

 ## <a name="tapply"> </a> Lesson 9:  The tapply Function